 How to Keep Your Spirits Up When Experiencing Diabetes Burnout

 Type 1 diabetes (T1D) is like a ‘job’ and the day-to-day effort to manage can become hard and frustrating, especially when the results are not what you hoped for.
 Studies have shown that many people living with diabetes experience worries, fears and other negative feelings at some stage.
 When these feelings are prolonged it can […]

-This National Diabetes Week (12-18 July 2020), JDRF Australia is highlighting the stories of just some of the spectacular people in the T1D community and the unique experiences they’ve had while living with diabetes.
+This National Diabetes Week, JDRF Australia is highlighting the stories of just some of the spectacular people in the T1D community and the unique experiences they’ve had while living with diabetes.
 This year, the focus is on highlighting the mental and emotional health impact of T1D.
-Perth siblings Robyn King and her […]
+Perth siblings Robyn King and her brother Greg had […]

 I am interested in hearing more about…